eddyerburgh/notes/docs/distributed-systems/distributed-systems.md

 **Latency** is the time it takes to perform an action.
 Services often make SLAs (Service Level Agreements) with their customers, which can include a maximum latency.

-**Throughput** is the number of actions that are completed in a specified time period (e.g., per second).
+**Throughput** is the number of actions that are completed in a specified time period (e.g. per second).

 Generally, you should aim for maximal throughput with acceptable latency.